apache/trafficserver/doc/admin-guide/files/volume.config.en.rst

 You can also add an option ``ramcache=true/false`` to the volume configuration line.
 True is the default setting and so not needed unless you want to explicitly set it.
 Setting ``ramcache=false`` will disable the ramcache that normally sits in front of a volume.
-This may desirable if you are using something like ramdisks, to avoid wasting RAM and time on double caching objects.
+This may be desirable if you are using something like ramdisks, to avoid wasting RAM and cpu time on double caching objects.

 Examples